FWDekker/fo4vr-modlist/README.md

 * If your gun aim is completely wrong, just use the baton for now.
   Aiming will be better once you've activated [FRIK](https://www.nexusmods.com/fallout4/mods/53464) after the prologue.
-* If the game keeps crashing while leaving the vault using the elevator, temporarily disable UFO4P.
+* If the game keeps crashing while leaving the vault using the elevator, disable UFO4P and start a new game.
+  (Do not reuse your old save.)
-  You should re-enable UFO4P after having left the vault.
+  Then, after you've left the vault, save, exit, and re-enable UFO4P.
-* If this all sounds too bothersome, use [SKK Fast Start new game](https://www.nexusmods.com/fallout4/mods/29227) (v020).
+* If that doesn't work for you, if this is too bothersome, use [SKK Fast Start new game](https://www.nexusmods.com/fallout4/mods/29227) (v020) to skip the intro.

 ## 5.4 Configure mods<a name="configure-mods"></a> <small><sup>[top ▲](#toc)</sup></small>
 After you've exited the vault, there's a few mods you should configure.